Ball State Cardinals and Western Michigan Broncos play in MAC Tournament

 Cleveland; Wednesday, 11 a.m.
 EDT

-BOTTOM LINE: Ball State squares off against Western Michigan in the MAC Tournament.
+BOTTOM LINE: Ball State takes on Western Michigan in the MAC Tournament.

-The Cardinals are 16-2 against MAC opponents and 8-5 in non-conference play.
-Ball State ranks second in the MAC with 16.4 assists per game led by Ally Becki averaging 6.3.
+The Cardinals’ record in MAC games is 16-2, and their record is 8-5 against non-conference opponents.
+Ball State scores 72.8 points while outscoring opponents by 12.5 points per game.

-The Broncos are 8-10 against MAC teams.
-Western Michigan is eighth in the MAC with 12.4 assists per game led by Marina Asensio averaging 4.9.
+The Broncos are 8-10 against MAC opponents.
+Western Michigan is 6-12 in games decided by 10 or more points.

-Ball State scores 72.8 points, 9.4 more per game than the 63.4 Western Michigan gives up.
-Western Michigan averages 7.1 made 3-pointers per game this season, 0.5 more makes per game than Ball State allows.
+Ball State is shooting 44.8% from the field this season, 1.4 percentage points higher than the 43.4% Western Michigan allows to opponents.
+Western Michigan has shot at a 40.0% clip from the field this season, 2.5 percentage points higher than the 37.5% shooting opponents of Ball State have averaged.

+The teams meet for the third time this season.
+Ball State won 55-45 in the last matchup on March 1.
+Alex Richard led Ball State with 29 points, and Hannah Spitzley led Western Michigan with 19 points.

-Hannah Spitzley is averaging 13.6 points, 5.3 rebounds and 2.2 steals for the Broncos.
-Asensio is averaging 13.5 points and 4.7 assists over the last 10 games.
+Spitzley is averaging 13.6 points, 5.3 rebounds and 2.2 steals for the Broncos.
+Marina Asensio is averaging 13.5 points and 4.7 assists over the last 10 games.

 LAST 10 GAMES: Cardinals: 7-3, averaging 66.9 points, 35.0 rebounds, 16.0 assists, 5.9 steals and 4.3 blocks per game while shooting 42.5% from the field.
 Their opponents have averaged 59.9 points per game.